-^{} North Highlands Fire District (NHFD) was formed in 1951 and became a participating SCERS employer in the late 1950s.
+\ North Highlands Fire District (NHFD) was formed in 1951 and became a participating SCERS employer in the late 1950s.
 In 1984, the NHFD consolidated with the Citrus Heights Fire District who through several mergers eventually became part of the Sacramento Metropolitan Fire District (SMFD).
 SMFD is not an active employer.

-^{} Florin Fire Protection District (FFPD) terminated its membership on December 31, 1996.
+Florin Fire Protection District (FFPD) entered the system on July 1, 1974 and terminated its membership on December 31, 1996.
 On December 1, 2000, SMFD became successor, and employees of FFPD became employees of SMFD.
 SMFD is not an active employer.

-^{} Prior to June 25, 2006, Superior Court of California member information was included in the totals for the County of Sacramento.
+\\ Prior to June 25, 2006, Superior Court of California member information was included in the totals for the County of Sacramento.